The Ultimate Guide: Preparing for a Divorce [Get Your Free Copy]

 - Contact information such as the address, e-mail, and phone numbers

-This list should include both equity accounts and debt accounts.
-Get the latest statements you can that show recent account activity.
-Close joint credit card and other unsecured accounts if possible.
+This list should include both equity accounts and debit accounts.
+Get the latest statements you can show recent account activity.
+Close joint credit cards and other unsecured accounts if possible.

 Other Financial Steps to Take